 Will there be monster trucks on Mars?
 It seems like a strange question, but have you ever thought about where the monster truck craze came from in America?
 It turns out that there are many different ways that innovation occurs on Earth, and these techniques will work just as well on Mars.
 As an example, consider Monster Trucks.

 Where did monster trucks come from?
-One day there were no such things as monster trucks, or monster truck shows in sports arenas.
+One day there ws no such thing as monster trucks, or monster truck shows in sports arenas.
 Then these monster trucks, starting with a truck called "Big Foot", appeared seemingly out of nowhere.
-The whole craze started with a person named Bob Chandler.
+The whole craze started with a person named Bob Chandler:

 He thought it would be fun/cool to build a truck with huge tires, and as he describes it, he came at the whole thing incrementally over the course of a decade or so.
 Eventually he had created the truck called Big Foot.
 Once he started "car crushing" with Big Foot, the whole phenomenon exploded.
 Millions of people wanted to see monster trucks in action.
 Monster trucks and monster truck shows took off from there.